AryaWiratama26/fastdc/README.md

 </p>

 **FastDC** is a library designed to make creating Discord bots easier.
+FastDC has been downloaded over 2,000 times according to [Pepy statistics](https://pepy.tech/projects/fastdc).

 ---